 Twitter chat topics have included e-Health and HIV / AIDS in South Africa, One Health and Smart Data, Cancer, Rare Diseases, Tuberculosis, Diabetes, The Future of Medical Education, Entrepreneurship and Digital Health Innovation, why Electronic Health Records matter (EHR’s) and Tackling Antimicrobial Resistance Globally.
 Twitter was the platform of choice for the discussions because of the open-access policies they provide making it easier and more affordable to measure sentiment, record data and reach a much wider global audience.
 For this reason of open-access, some experts have also referred to Twitter as the Gold Standard when it comes to Healthcare Social Media.
 The Twitter chat blogs and an overview of the community can be read at www.hcsmsa.org.
 Past transcripts are available on Symplur.

 Although the courses are accredited for medical professionals, we aim to help close gaps in digital health literacy at multiple levels, meaning that anyone can attend, including civil society.
 We hope to equip not only doctors, nurses and pharmacists but also other professionals entering the field of e-Health too; such as policymakers, patient advocates, NPO’s, startups and entrepreneurs, payers, medical students, data scientists, designers and IT developers as well as community health workers.
 E-Health is a very multi-sectoral, dynamic industry that can only benefit if all stakeholders are included in learning opportunities so that it encourages cross-disciplinary networking and education online.
 Social media platforms enable that not only on a local level but globally.
 Every citizen that is empowered with the right skills matters to the effectiveness of digital health systems and quality-driven data.
-Stay tuned to learn more about our upcoming courses by subscribing to our newsletter here.
+Stay tuned to learn more about our upcoming courses.